-Craving a Chick-fil-A salad, but you don’t live close enough to pick one up?
-Make your own copycat Cobb salad!
+Craving a CFA salad, but you don't live close enough to pick one up?
+Make your own copycat Chick-fil-A Cobb salad!
 We have recreated this famous recipe and have all the textures, colors, and tastes you have grown to love in the original.

 Chick-fil-A is a popular fast food chain in the United States that prides itself on its chicken, so if you don't want a sandwich, order one of their salads.
 The Cobb salad is their best selling one, and appeals to customers who want more of a savory taste.
 In contrast, the CFA market salad appeals to guests that crave the sweetness of fruit and candied nuts.

-To make this salad a bit more healthy, we choose to use grilled chicken nuggets instead of breaded and deep fried nuggets.
-This restaurant also provides a separate package of charred tomato crispy red bell peppers, which we decided to leave off, as it adds 80 more calories.
+To make this copycat Chick-fil-A Cobb salad a bit more healthy, we choose to use grilled chicken nuggets instead of breaded and deep fried nuggets.

 - Salad Greens: romaine lettuce 80%, spring mix 20%.
 We used a 50-50 mix for improved texture.